awslabs/amazon-transcribe-streaming-sdk/CONTRIBUTING.md

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *master* branch.
+1. You are working against the latest source on the *develop* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.

 To send us a pull request, please:

 1. Fork the repository.
+2. Follow our [developer setup guide](#developer-setup-guide).
+(Optional but enouraged)
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Ensure local tests pass.
 4. Commit to your fork using clear commit messages.